Triac, Diac, SCR Tutorial Includes:

-Triacs are widely used in AC power control applications.
+Triacs are electronic components that are widely used in AC power control applications.
 They are able to switch high voltages and high levels of current, and over both parts of an AC waveform.
 This makes triac circuits ideal for use in a variety of applications where power switching is needed.

-One particular use of triac circuits is in light dimmers for domestic lighting, and they are also used in many other power control situations including motor control.
+One particular use of triac circuits is in light dimmers for domestic lighting, and they are also used in many other power control situations including motor control and electronic switches.

 The triac is a development of the thyristor.
 While the thyristor can only control current over one half of the cycle, the triac controls it over two halves of an AC waveform.

 As such the triac can be considered as a pair of parallel but opposite thyristors with the two gates connected together and the anode of one device connected to the cathode of the other, etc..